Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 Aude Cadiot, Revenue Operations Lead at Spendesk

-Finally, to motivate SDRs to reach their goals and perform, it is essential to give them visibility and transparency on their commissions through a commission calculation and management software like Qobra!
+Finally, to motivate SDRs to achieve their goals and perform, it is essential to give them visibility and transparency in their commissions through commission calculation and management software like Qobra!

 As proof of this, 61.9% of employees using commission calculation and management software exceeded their targets, compared with just 30.1% of those using Excel or Google Sheets.
 (Qobra & Modjo study on variable commissions in France)